Engine Oil – Why and When should we change it?

 Many European manufacturers define the engine oil change interval at 12K to 16K miles; but unless your vehicle is always operated under “perfect” conditions, you will need to change your engine oil much earlier.

 Our Oil Change Recommendation

-High quality synthetic oil is the life’s blood of your engine.
+High-quality synthetic oil is the life’s blood of your engine.
 It washes away microscopic metal particles from the cylinder walls, bearings, reciprocating shafts and carries them into the oil filter.
-As importantly, oil is a hydraulic fluid that maintains proper pressure on timing chains and to control the variable camshaft timing systems, all of which are used in modern engine designs.
+As importantly, oil is a hydraulic fluid that maintains proper pressure on timing chains and controls the variable camshaft timing systems, all of which are used in modern engine designs.

 Motorcars Ltd. always recommends a 5K mile oil change interval to give every customer a hedge against preventable premature engine wear.

 All modern luxury/performance engines run some version of Variable Valve Timing (VVT-I – Variable Valve Timing with Intelligence).
 These VVT systems vary the camshaft timing depending upon the engine’s need for more power and torque.
 When operating properly, the VVT’s, provide additional performance on demand.
 These systems are dependent upon oil flow and pressure within the VVT actuators.
 Extended (IE: “Normal Service” intervals being driven in “Severe Service” conditions) wreak havoc on these expensive parts – even when running the best synthetic motor oils available.